Skip to content

 Multilingual

-For multilingual events, you can simulcast the video stream with a selected language to any RTMP endpoint (e.g. Facebook Live, YouTube live, Periscope, Twitch, a custom CDN...).
+For multilingual events, you can simulcast the video stream with any of the audio languages to an RTMP or SRT endpoint (e.g. Facebook Live, YouTube live, Periscope, Twitch, a custom CDN...).
+This is an optional feature, which by default is not part of our plans.
+When you order a plan, you can choose the number of multilingual simulcast targets.

 Configuring simulcast for a multilingual event

-Clevercast will automatically start broadcasting to a simulcast target when you can see the video stream in the 'Preview player' on the Management tab.
+Clevercast automatically starts broadcasting to a simulcast target when you see the video stream in the 'Preview player' on the Management tab.
 This requires that the event status is set to Preview, Started or Paused and your incoming broadcast is being processed.

 Simulcast targets can be added or updated at any time, also after the live stream has started.
 When your event status is set to Ended or Inactive the similcast automatically stops.
 This also happens if your broadcast to Clevercast is interrupted.
 However, in the latter case, it should automatically restart when Clevercast receives your broadcast again.